Insein Township: Etymology

 The word "Insein" means "precious lake" in the Burmese language, and is also a former name of Inya lake.
 However, the etymology of "Insein" is derived from the Mon language term အၚ်စိၚ် (/ɛŋ coiŋ/), meaning "elephant lake."

 History

 Insein was a famous battle site in the Burmese civil war that erupted after the country's independence from the United Kingdom in January 1948.
 Insein was the limit Karen insurgents reached in January 1949 in their ambitious attempt to take Yangon and oust the Burmese government.

+Until the 1990s, Insein, about 20 mi from central Yangon, was beyond Yangon's city limits although by the 1980s, Insein was already integrated with the rest of the city.
+With the expansion of Yangon's city limits in the 1990s which also included founding new satellite towns, Insein was formally incorporated into Yangon.

+Insein is also home to Insein Prison, which is notorious worldwide for its inhumane conditions, corruption, abuse of inmates, and use of mental and physical torture, especially against political dissidents during the 1988-2011 State Law and Order Restoration Council era.

+Demographics

+In 2019, the township had 285,500 people.
+In 2023, the township only had 247675 people.
+Between 2022 and 2023, the township lost 12,079.

 Education

 Insein has 33 primary schools, ten middle schools and six high schools.
 Karen Baptist Theological Seminary, the Myanmar Institute of Theology, the University of Paramedical Science, Yangon, Yangon Technological University and are located in the township.

 Health

 The Insein General Hospital is the principal hospital.